ALIGN-analoglayout/ALIGN-public/compose/README.md

 		% export ALIGN_HOME=<top of ALIGN source area>
 		% ln -s $ALIGN_HOME/compose/Makefile .   # CWD is the work area
 		% make DESIGN=<design>

+We have a Dockerfile.native that should have the software depencies installed for the flow, used to test the Makefile.
+It is hard to keep it centrally up to date, so as components add more dependencies, this file may be out of date.
+But it serves as a starting point for the full environment.
+You can run the commands above in the following container:

+		% cd $ALIGN_HOME/compose
+		% docker-compose up -d fullmake-service
+		% docker-compose exec fullmake-service bash
+		> ln -s $ALIGN_HOME/compose/Makefile .   # CWD is the work area
+		> make DESIGN=<design>

 # Useful docker-compose commands